expressjs/expressjs.com/_posts/2024-09-29-security-releases.md

 Recently, the Express team has been made aware of a number of security vulnerabilities in the Express project.
 We have released a number of patches to address these vulnerabilities.

 {% include admonitions/warning.html
-content="We strongly recommend that all users of Express upgrade to the latest version as soon as possible."
+content="We strongly recommend that you upgrade these modules to the recommended (or latest) version as soon as possible."
 %}

 The following vulnerabilities have been addressed: